ASA24® Researcher Website Features

-The ASA24 Researcher Website allows researchers, clinicians, and teachers to register a study, set study parameters, manage study logistics, and obtain outut files.
+The ASA24 researcher website allows researchers, clinicians, and educators to register a study, set study parameters, manage study logistics, and obtain output files.

 - For recalls, query intake from midnight-to-midnight of the previous day or for the past 24 hours (starting at the time of login);

-- For records, collect consecutive or non-consecutive day food records (2016 versions only);
+- For records, collect consecutive or non-consecutive day food records;

-- Turn on optional modules to query the location of meals, with whom meals were eaten, television and computer use during meals, and supplement intakes.
+- Turn on optional modules to query where meals were eaten, whether meals were eaten alone or with others, television and computer use during meals, source of foods consumed, supplement intakes, and information about sleep.

 - Provide Respondent Nutrition Reports to participants